By Madeline Bocaro

-March 31, 1969 was the last day of John and Yoko’s honeymoon.
-They had been camped out at the Amsterdam Hilton where they staged their first Bed-In.
-The newlyweds flew to Vienna in the morning to continue their campaign for peace.
-The worldwide press was again invited to their hotel room, excited to see the Beatle and his new bride.
-However, they were perplexed and confounded when they saw the couple enveloped in a white bag.
+The newlyweds continued their campaign for peace in Vienna.
+The worldwide press was invited to the Hotel Sacher.
+They were excited to see the Beatle and his new bride.
+However, they were perplexed and confounded when they saw the couple enveloped inside a white bag.
 This was Yoko’s concept of ‘total communication’ with no visual obstacles, judgments or preconceptions.

-John and Yoko could not be coaxed out of the bag, not even for chocolate cake!
+John and Yoko could not be coaxed out of the bag, not even for the hotel’s famous chocolate cake!

-Reporter: Would you come out if we gave you a Sacher-Torte [the hotel’s well-known chocolate cake]?
+Reporter: Would you come out if we gave you a Sacher-Torte?

 Lennon: We’re not coming out for the conference, no. But we’ll be out for chocolate cake later.

 From inside the bag, Yoko hummed a Japanese song.
 John was hilariously humming a Viennese waltz from inside the bag – ‘The Blue Danube’ by Johann Strauss II.

 Here is the transcript of the interview from Bag Piece in Vienna!